jessegrosjean/grpc_streaming_test/README.md

 expect.
 Around 1000 for each call.
 This is surprising to me because the the channel that I'm writing into only has a buffer of 10 items.
 I don't quite understand why the server is still generating so many.

+**NOTE** I just figured out that case 2 good behavior was also dependent on a `println` in the code (see comment in code).
+If I comment that `println` out then I get bad behavior again.
+Yipes, I must be doing something pretty wrong!